 Potential hiding spots include beds, sofas, chairs and near any other location where humans are sedentary for extended periods of time.

 Bed bugs are found almost everywhere humans inhabit, and according to the National Pest Management Association and the University of Kentucky, almost 100% of pest management professionals have treated for bed bugs in the past year.
 Bed bugs are regularly found in places such as single family homes, condos, apartments, hotels and motels.
 Additionally, there are increasing incidents of bed bugs infesting places such as retail stores, movie theaters, public transportation and restaurants.
+In fact, bed bug pest control services are one of the most requested services Ehrlich offers and the demand seems to be growing.

 People who have been bitten by bed bugs often suffer more psychological harm than physical harm.
 The thought of being fed upon as you sleep is extremely disturbing to most people.
 Bed bugs do not transmit disease to humans, and skin reactions to bed bug bites will vary, but most reactions are similar to those of mosquito bites.